Spider-Man: No Way Home: Cast

 A neurosurgeon who became a Master of the Mystic Arts following a career-ending car accident.
-Holland felt Strange was not a mentor to Parker, unlike Tony Stark in Spider-Man: Homecoming (2017), but instead saw them as colleagues and noted their relationship breaks down throughout the course of the film.
-Cumberbatch felt there was a close relationship between Strange and Parker because both are neighborhood superheroes with a shared history.
+Holland felt Strange was not a mentor to Peter, unlike Tony Stark / Iron Man in the film Spider-Man: Homecoming (2017), but instead saw them as colleagues and noted their relationship breaks down throughout the course of the film.
+Cumberbatch felt there was a close relationship between Strange and Peter because both are neighborhood superheroes with a shared history.
 Co-writer Chris McKenna described Strange as the voice of reason in the film.